jainilvachhani/Pluralsight_Projects/Beginning HTML 5 Game Development With Quintus/README.md

-A spce shooter game created in HTML5 using Game engine Quintus.
+A space shooter game created in HTML5 using Game engine Quintus.

 Set up a local server as follow: